⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 Rules grid

-Use a 3-column grid (.grid.cols-3.gap-m) when presenting a set of rules together.
+Text-only rules sit in a 3-column grid (.grid.cols-3.gap-m).
 Each card sits in its own grid cell.

 <div class="grid cols-3 gap-m">